Green Hill coaching hirings on hold due to shutdown

 As for other sports, Tucker said Sara Baxley will be the Hawks’ first girls’ soccer coach while Robert Brindos will take over the boys’ team.
 Donna Simms will come from Wilson Central to be the cheerleading sponsor.
 Mt.
 Juliet track and field coach David Glasscock confirmed he will move to Green Hill to coach that sport with Shaq Cragwall, who jumped for Glasscock at Lebanon and assisted him at Mt.
 Juliet, will be the other head coach, with one designated as boys’ coach and the other girls’.

 “I worked to prioritize getting the fall sports done first,” Tucker said.
-“Mr. Dawson has made a recommendation for hire for volleyball and are waiting for HR (to finalize the hire).”
+“Mr. (principal Kevin) Dawson has made a recommendation for hire for volleyball and are waiting for HR (to finalize the hire).”

 Also awaiting coaches are softball, both basketball positions, baseball, wrestling and others.
 But time is running short as many of these sports are active in the summertime before classes begin at the first of August.